-In both SY 2023 and SY 2024, growth in School Aid largely reflects the final two years of the threeyear phase-in of full funding of the current Foundation Aid formula.
-The SY 2023 and SY 2024 projections also assume growth in expense-based aids under current law and additional aid to provide a minimum annual increase to all districts and extra support to high-need districts.
-In

-SY 2025 and thereafter, current projections of growth in School Aid reflect the estimated ten-year average growth in State personal income.
+In SY 2024, growth in School Aid largely reflects the final year of the three-year phase-in of full funding of the current Foundation Aid formula.
+The value of this increase depends on the formula's full funding target, which is in turn impacted by annually updated factors such as inflation, enrollment, and levels of district wealth and student need.
+The SY 2024 projections also assume growth in expense-based aids under current law and additional aid to provide a minimum annual increase to all districts.
+In SY 2025 and thereafter, current projections of growth in School Aid reflect the estimated ten-year average growth in State personal income.

-Foundation Aid:
+Foundation Aid

 Foundation Aid is formula-based, unrestricted aid provided to school districts.
-It is the largest aid category within School Aid and is projected to total \$19.8 billion in SY 2022.
+It is the largest aid category within School Aid and is projected to total \$21.3 billion in SY 2023.
 The Foundation Aid formula consists of four components: a State-specified expected instructional expenditure per pupil to which the State and districts will contribute, a State-specified expected minimum local contribution per pupil, the number of aid-eligible pupil units in the district, and additional adjustments based on phase-in factors and minimum or maximum increases.

 The Foundation Aid formula produces an overall funding target for each school district.
 The FY 2022 Enacted Budget authorized a three-year phase-in of this formula to its full funding level.
-Under this three-year phase-in, each school district's SY 2023 Foundation Aid will equal the sum of its SY 2022 Foundation Aid plus 50 percent of the difference between that amount and the formula's full funding target, while for SY 2024 and thereafter, each district's Foundation Aid will equal the greater of its aid in the prior year or its full funding target.
-SY 2023 and SY 2024 growth in the funding target is estimated based on the average annual percentage change in such funding target over the last five years.
-The SY 2023 and SY 2024 projections also assume additional aid to provide a minimum annual increase and extra support to high-need districts.
+Under the final year of this three-year phase-in, each school district's SY 2024 Foundation Aid will equal the greater of its aid in the prior year or its full funding target.
+SY 2024 growth in the funding target is estimated based upon updated inflationary data and average enrollment trends.
+The SY 2024 projection also assumes additional aid to provide a minimum annual increase.

-Other Formula-Based Aids:
+Other Formula-Based Aids

-The SY 2023 and SY 2024 projections also assume growth in expense-based aids under current law.
+The SY 2024 projection also assumes growth in expense-based aids under current law.
 Such growth in expense-based aids is estimated as the sum of the median annual change over the last five years, adjusting for a recent change in how SED projects the budget year's Building Aid and for pandemic-related fluctuations in Transportation Aid and Universal Prekindergarten Aid.

-Personal Income Growth Index:
+Personal Income Growth Index

-Pursuant to Education Law, the PIGI is currently defined as the ten-year average of the annual percentage change in New York State personal income over the period concluding with the State fiscal year that ends 15 months before the applicable school year begins (for example, the PIGI for SY 2022 equals the ten-year average of the annual percentage change in New York State personal income from FY 2011 to FY 2020).
+Pursuant to Education Law, the PIGI is currently defined as the ten-year average of the annual percentage change in New York State personal income over the period concluding with the State fiscal year that ends 15 months before the applicable school year begins (for example, the PIGI for SY 2023 equals the ten-year average of the annual percentage change in New York State personal income from FY 2012 to FY 2021).
 This rate is measured using BEA data published closest to October 31 prior to the start of the school year.